 The law on organ donation has now officially changed.
 From today, June 1st, we are all automatically “opted in” for organ donations when we pass away.
 It is crucially important, however, that you still have that “wee chat” with your next of kin to ensure they understand your wishes if you wish to remain opted in and donate.
 You can still choose to opt out with organdonation NI should you wish to.

-Whilst the month of January “Love Your Liver” awareness month is now over we thought it helpful to keep this information right here.
+Its always good to remember to “Love your Liver” and we think it beneficial to keep this in mind.
+There follows some information to help you do just that!!
 It details what we can do, as individuals, to help our liver recover and to continue to look after it in the future.
 Unlike other organs the liver has the properties of self healing but that can only happen if we make every effort to avoid on-going liver injury.